Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

     sp2 = sp1; // Assignment operation.

-             // Here the compiler generated assignment
+             // Here, the compiler generated assignment
-             // operator kicks in and does a member wise
+             // operator kicks in and does a memberwise
              // assignment of sp1 into sp2.
              //
              // The main problem with the assignment here